sebastianmoiras/Exploratory-Data-Analysis/README.md

 - **Corporate customers** provide higher profit margins per order compared to Consumer and Home Office segments.
 - **Technology** drives margins, while **Furniture** suffers from shipping costs.
 - **Tables** are consistently **loss-making**; **Papers** and **Labels** are the strongest profit drivers.
-- **Shipping costs** strongly correlate with sales values, but not always with profitability — high-cost shipments can still generate losses.
+- **Shipping costs** strongly correlate with sales values, but not always with profitability, high-cost shipments can still generate losses.